EverydayAITech Logo

 What is it?

 French generative AI, open-source, with servers in Europe.
+The chat product is branded Le Chat and includes built-in web search.

 Main use cases: